 Social media brand engagement is one such trend that businesses are turning to.
 The relationship between brands and consumers has never been so interlinked.
 More and more people are tagging brands in their posts and comments.
 For some, it may be for recognition and endorsement from an established well-known brand.
 For others, it may be to create awareness and to get their point across.
 People are also using social media as the default channel for customer support.
 Long gone are the days of picking up the phone or sending an email.
 This has now been replaced with a tagged post or a DM (direct message).
 When it comes to building brand engagement, it is important that these messages, comments and tags are acknowledged and receive a response.

 Make no mistake, nurturing a brand/customer relationship is a fine art.

-The following are a selection of just a few best practices to help you to effectively engage with your audience:
+The following is a selection of just a few best practices to help you effectively engage with your audience:

 Regardless of the social media platform, studies have shown that the use of images in a post greatly increases the interaction rate.
 Not only do images capture attention and draw viewers to your post but visual content also aids with information retention.

 You are the voice of the brand.
 You may represent a business but your followers don’t want to feel that they are being spoon-fed a constant flow of corporate press releases.
 Be personal, be friendly and be consistent with your brand identity.
 To effectively build this relationship, your followers need to feel that they are forming a personal bond with your brand.

 For smaller businesses, you may be able to keep an eye on all your individual social media accounts.
 Although, be mindful that missing an important post or tag could have a detrimental impact on all your hard work.
 There are numerous social media marketing platforms and apps that allow you to monitor all of your channels from one location.
 This provides a streamlined way to track any social media traffic pertaining to your brand.